 - The International Monetary Fund

-Many of the most recent whistleblowers to approach GAP from IGOS come from the offices responsible for evaluating and investigating whistleblower disclosures, as well as corruption and fraud, such as the Office of Internal Oversight Services (OIOS) at the UN and the Integrity Vice Presidency (INT) at the World Bank.
-We believe that, as the whistleblower protection measures established at these institutions beginning in 2005 become better known, and staff members come forward with disclosures, institutional resistance to reforms that address corruption comes to bear on these departments.
+Many of the most recent whistleblowers to approach GAP from IGOs come from the offices responsible for evaluating and investigating whistleblower disclosures, corruption and fraud, such as the Office of Internal Oversight Services (OIOS) at the UN and the Integrity Vice Presidency (INT) at the World Bank.
+Although whistleblower protections were established at these institutions in 2005 and 2008, respectively, neither the United Nations now the World Bank has made substantial progress in implementing the policies.